✦ Scandinavian-inspired design, curated for modern living

 How Often Should I Clean Shower Caddies to Avoid Mold Buildup?

-You should clean your shower caddy weekly, and wipe it dry after every use.
-If you spot soap scum or mildew, scrub it right away so mold does not get a chance to grow.
+Clean your shower caddy weekly, and rinse or wipe it dry when you notice soap scum.
+If you spot mildew, clean it right away so buildup does not spread across shelves, hooks, or wall contact points.

 Are Tension Pole Caddies Safe for Ceilings With Uneven Height?